dotnet/docs-maui/docs/fundamentals/shell/flyout.md

 ## Flyout background image

 The flyout can have an optional background image, which appears beneath the flyout header and behind any flyout items, menu items, and the flyout footer.
-The background image can be specified by setting the `FlyoutBackgroundImage` bindable property, of type `ImageSource`, to a file, embedded resource, URI, or stream.
+The background image can be specified by setting the `FlyoutBackgroundImage` bindable property, of type <xref:Microsoft.Maui.Controls.ImageSource>, to a file, embedded resource, URI, or stream.

 The aspect ratio of the background image can be configured by setting the `FlyoutBackgroundImageAspect` bindable property, of type `Aspect`, to one of the `Aspect` enumeration members: